 Climate change is already starting to have an impact on our lives and on our economies.
 It is therefore important that we prepare ourselves now for the unavoidable consequences of climate change.
-In the German Climate Preparedness Portal, you will find quality approved services offering guidance in taking precautions against the effects of climate change.
+In the German Climate Preparedness Portal, you will find quality approved services offering guidance in taking precautionary measures against the effects of climate change.

 The two administrative offices DKD and KlimAdapt are in each case supported by a network which forms the interface between the providers and users of climate services.

 These networks provide support and advice to the administrative offices regarding climate-related information and adaptation services.
 They discuss existing services, interests of users, gaps in research activities and the further development of the services offered.
 Together with the partners in the networks, the administrative offices are bringing the Climate Preparedness Portal and the services offered to a wider public – to municipal authorities, to events, to other networks and to you.

 The range of services offering guidance in taking precautions against the effects of climate change is to be steadily expanded and refined.
 For this purpose, the administrative offices issue recommendations for Research and Development to the relevant departments of the federal government, the federal states and other institutions involved in promoting research.